 Venus is named after the Roman goddess of love.
 It looked bright in the sky sometimes, so it was named after the beautiful goddess.
-Venus is also associated with the Greek goddess Aphrodite, as well as Frigg and Freya in Norse mythology.
-Indeed, almost every ancient culture had Venus as a major deity, although not all of them were female.
+The planet Venus is also associated with the Greek goddess Aphrodite, as well as Frigg and Freya in Norse mythology.
+Indeed, almost every ancient culture associated the planet with a major deity, although not all of them were female.
 An example of the planet being named after a male diety is Tlahuizcalpantecuhtli, one of the Aztec gods, together with his brother Xolotl.
+In Aztec society the morning and evening stars were considered seperate dieties rather than the same object as Greek and Roman societies thought of them.